Samosa

-A samosa (/səˈmoʊsə/) is a fried South Asian pastry with a savory filling that mostly consists of vegetables like spiced potatoes, onions, and peas, but can also include meat, fish, or cheese.
+A samosa (/səˈmoʊsə/) or shingara is a fried Indian subcontinent turnover with a savoury filling that mostly consists of vegetables like spiced potatoes, onions, and peas, but can include cheese such as paneer, meat or even fish.
 Its name originates from the Middle Persian word sambosag (سنبوسگ) (meaning 'triangular pastry').
-It is made in different shapes, including triangular, cone, or crescent, depending on the region.
-Samosas are often accompanied by chutney, and have origins in medieval times or earlier.
-Sweet versions are also made.
-Samosas are a popular entrée, appetizer, or snack in the cuisines of South Asia, Southeast Asia, West Asia, Central Asia, Portugal, East Africa and their South Asian diasporas.
+It is made in different shapes, including a triangle, a cone, or a crescent, depending on the region.
+Samosas are often accompanied by chutney and have origins in the Middle Ages or earlier.
+Sweet versions containing traditional Indian flavours, or even chocolate, are also made.
+Samosas are popular snacks in South Asia and within the Indian diaspora across the world.

 Etymology

 The English word samosa derives from the Hindustani word samosa (समोसा), traceable to the Middle Persian word sambōsag (سنبوسگ) 'triangular pastry'.
-Similar pastries are called sambusak in Arabic from Persian; medieval Arabic recipe books sometimes spell it sambusaj, which are all borrowed from Persian sanbosag.
+Similar turnovers are called sambusak in Arabic from Persian; medieval Arabic recipe books sometimes spell it sambusaj.
+All these word-forms are borrowed from the Persian.

+The names shingara, singara, or singada, used in the East of the Indian subcontinent including Bengal and Eastern Nepal, denotes the water caltrop, a plant whose fruit is sharply tetrahedral like the pastries made there.

+Names of samosas in different countries.
+Many of the names derive from Persian.

+Shingara denotes the water caltrop and its tetrahedral fruit, like one form of the pastry.